Bloodhound Gang: One Fierce Beer Coaster (1996–1997)

-In March 1996, the band, which had a completely new line-up alongside Jimmy Pop, recorded their second full-length album, One Fierce Beer Coaster, with Richard Gavalis, a producer and owner of Dome Sound Studios, in Royersford, Pennsylvania, local to Jimmy Pop.
-Lupus Thunder had recorded with Gavalis at the Dome with a former band, and introduced Jimmy Pop to Gavalis, who had the first studio in the area to embrace computer recording and could edit live instruments in ways other studios could not.
+In March 1996, Pop and Hasselhoff returned with a completely new line-up of the band to release its second full-length album, One Fierce Beer Coaster.
+It was produced by Richard Gavalis, who owned Dome Sound Studios in Royersford, Pennsylvania, local to Pop.
+New guitarist Matthew "Lupus Thunder" Stigliano had recorded with Gavalis at the Dome with a former band and introduced Pop to Gavalis, who had the first studio in the area to embrace computer recording and could edit live instruments in ways other studios could not.
 This led to a relationship that followed through to the band's next albums.
 One Fierce Beer Coaster was first released on Cheese Factory Records (now Republic Records).

 The album's leading single, "Fire Water Burn", played a major role in the slow build of interest that ultimately led to the band's mainstream breakthrough.
 As the band could not previously afford national tours, they promoted themselves by sending their music to radio stations across the country that fit the alternative rock format.
-One significant early radio breakthrough came when an intern at 107.7 The End in Seattle brought the band to the attention of the music director, who, liking what he heard, played "Fire Water Burn" on his Friday night show.
+One significant early radio breakthrough came when an intern at 107.7 The End in Seattle brought the band to the attention of the music director, who liked what he heard and played "Fire Water Burn" on his Friday night show.
 The feature prompted a flood of phone calls asking about the song and the band.
-The director passed the song on to his friend, the music director at KROQ-FM in Los Angeles, who then added it to her playlist.
+The director passed the song on to his friend, a fellow music director at KROQ-FM in Los Angeles, who then added it to her playlist.
 The snowball effect meant the band was overwhelmed with demands for their records, which they struggled to meet.
-Record labels then started to call.
-According to manager Brett Alperowitz in an interview with HitQuarters, Madonna's label Maverick "really wanted to sign the band in the worst possible way, even to the point where I had to tell Madonna that I couldn't put her on the phone with Jimmy Pop."
+According to manager Brett Alperowitz in an interview with HitQuarters, the band became the object of a bidding war between record labels, which quickly grew so intense that Madonna's label Maverick "really wanted to sign the band in the worst possible way, even to the point where [he] had to tell Madonna that [he] couldn't put her on the phone with Jimmy Pop".

 Eventually, the Bloodhound Gang signed with Geffen Records, which re-released One Fierce Beer Coaster in December 1996.
+Geffen refused to release the song "Yellow Fever" because of its graphic lyrical content about East Asian women, including lyrics such as "like an Oriental rug, 'cause I lay her where I please / then I blindfold her with dental floss and get on my knees" and "oh me Chinky, she's so kinky, got me hot like Nagasaki / burnin' up like napalm, burstin' like an A-bomb".

-They also embarked on their first "real tour" of the United States and Europe, including presentations on Loveline, The Howard Stern Show, Ricki Lake, and The Jenny McCarthy Show.
-After a couple of years of doing shows, taking advantage of the Internet, spreading the word through retail and radio in every way that the band and management could on an independent level, they began to experience major success.
+The Bloodhound Gang also embarked on their first "real tour" of the United States and Europe, including presentations on Loveline, The Howard Stern Show, Ricki Lake, and The Jenny McCarthy Show.
+After a couple of years of doing shows, taking advantage of their online popularity, and spreading the word through retail and radio as much as they could on an independent level, they began to experience major success.